Maxwell's demon: Original thought experiment

 In other words, Maxwell imagines one container divided into two parts, A and B. Both parts are filled with the same gas at equal temperatures and placed next to each other.
 Observing the molecules on both sides, an imaginary demon guards a trapdoor between the two parts.
-When a faster-than-average molecule from A flies towards the trapdoor, the demon opens it, and the molecule will fly from A to B. Likewise, when a slower-than-average molecule from B flies towards the trapdoor, the demon will let it pass from B to A. The average speed of the molecules in B will have increased while in A they will have slowed down on average.
+When a faster-than-average molecule from A flies towards the trapdoor, the demon opens it, and the molecule flies from A to B. Likewise, when a slower-than-average molecule from B flies towards the trapdoor, the demon lets it pass from B to A. The average speed of the molecules in B increases, while in A they slow down on average.
 Since average molecular speed corresponds to temperature, the temperature decreases in A and increases in B, contrary to the second law of thermodynamics.
 A heat engine operating between the thermal reservoirs A and B could extract useful work from this temperature difference.

-The demon must allow molecules to pass in both directions in order to produce only a temperature difference; one-way passage only of faster-than-average molecules from A to B will cause higher temperature and pressure to develop on the B side.
+The demon must let molecules pass in both directions in order to produce only a temperature difference.
+One-way passage only of faster-than-average molecules from A to B causes higher temperature and pressure on the B side.

 Criticism and development

-Several physicists have presented calculations that show that the second law of thermodynamics will not actually be violated, if a more complete analysis is made of the whole system including the demon.
+Several physicists have calculated that the second law of thermodynamics is not actually violated under a more complete analysis of the whole system, including the demon.
 The essence of the physical argument is to show, by calculation, that any demon must "generate" more entropy segregating the molecules than it could ever eliminate by the method described.
 That is, it would take more thermodynamic work to gauge the speed of the molecules and selectively allow them to pass through the opening between A and B than the amount of energy gained by the difference of temperature caused by doing so.

 One of the most famous responses to this question was suggested in 1929 by Leó Szilárd, and later by Léon Brillouin.
 Szilárd pointed out that a real-life Maxwell's demon would need to have some means of measuring molecular speed, and that the act of acquiring information would require an expenditure of energy.
 Since the demon and the gas are interacting, the total entropy of the gas and the demon combined must be considered.
-The expenditure of energy by the demon will cause an increase in the entropy of the demon, which will be larger than the lowering of the entropy of the gas.
+The expenditure of energy by the demon causes an increase in the entropy of the demon that is larger than the lowering of the entropy of the gas.